Skip to content

 Clinical and academic supervisor

-I regularly supervise medical students, junior doctors and trainee ophthalmologists both in clinical care and in academic settings.
+I regularly supervise medical students, junior doctors and trainee ophthalmologists in both clinical care and academic settings.

 Publications